Teodor-Cristia/Portfolio/1. Business Insights 360/README.md

 ***Supply Chain View***: Reliability, Forecast Accuracy in a view to undersand Supply Chain Performance
 ***Executive View***: Integrated view of key insights for executives

+✒ and then a few updates came based on Stakeholders' needs!

 ### **What I learned?**: